- Is there a summer commencement ceremony?

 - Will the ceremony be live-streamed?
 Will it be recorded?

 Yes!
 The University Commencement ceremony at PNC Arena will be live-streamed to Facebook, YouTube, and WolfpackTV.
-Links to these livestreams will be provided closer to the ceremony dates.
 The full video will also be recorded and made available on the Student Services Center YouTube channel shortly after the ceremony.

 - Is there a rehearsal for Commencement?